kevinhughes27/shopify-sinatra-app/README.md

 foreman run bundle exec rackup config.ru
 ```

-Note - we use `foreman run ...` not foreman start because we only want to start the single process that is our app.
+Note - we use `foreman run ...` not `foreman start ...` because we only want to start the single process that is our app.
 This means if you add a debugger in your app it will trigger properly in the command line when the debugger is hit.
 If you don't have any debuggers feel free to use `foreman start -p 4567`.

 To debug your app simply add `require 'byebug'` at the top and then type `byebug` where you would like to drop into an interactive session.
-You may also want to try out Pry.
+You may also want to try out [Pry](http://pryrepl.org/).

 While running the app locally you'll be able to test the install and other routes because your browser is aware of your local application but if you want to test a route that listens to a webhook this will not work because Shopify cannot talk to your local web application.
 You could expose your local application to the web but an easier solution is to use a tool called [Ngrok](https://ngrok.com/).
 Download Ngrok and run it on port 4567 (or whichever port you  are using):